 These are the instruments that are most commonly recorded, or amplified, using dynamic microphones.
 If you want to record any of the following instruments in your home recording studio, consider a dynamic microphone.

 - Electric Guitar (record the amp output with dynamic mic positioned by the cab)

 - Electric Bass Guitar (again, record the amplifier with dynamic mic)

 Is A Dynamic Microphone Good For Home Recording?

 The common view, when setting up a home recording studio, is that a large diaphragm studio condenser is the best microphone.
 But this may not always be the case.
 If you have a ‘difficult’ recording space, plagued with echoes etc, then you may end up having to spend a fortune on acoustic treatment to get a decent recording.
 So a good quality dynamic microphone could be the answer for you.
 They are more directional and just won’t pick up so much of what is going on in the background.
 This can make a dynamic mic the ideal microphone for a beginner.

-How Do I Record Through My Dynamic Microphone On My Computer?
+How Do I Record Through A Dynamic Microphone On Computer?

 Once you know you want to use a dynamic mic, you have two options.

 - Buy the dynamic microphone and a suitable audio interface with microphone input.
 Read more here about how to choose the best audio interface for your home studio.
 The good news with a dynamic mic is you do not need to worry about phantom power, so any interface with mic input will do the job.
 Still confused?
 Read more here about how to connect a mic up to your computer.